Vegas World: Theme and memorabilia

 Vegas World featured an extensive collection of space-themed memorabilia such as rocket sculptures, as well as a replica of the Apollo Lunar Module and a life-sized astronaut that both hung from the ceiling.
 The hotel featured a spaceport-themed check-in lobby, while other parts of the hotel featured mirrored walls and ceilings in a black interior that was accompanied by stars and plastic columns filled with bubbling, colored liquid.
-The hotel also featured what was claimed to be genuine moon rocks (approximately the size of rice grains), which Stupak somehow obtained from the Nicaraguan government.
+The hotel also featured what was claimed to be genuine Moon rocks (approximately the size of rice grains), which Stupak somehow obtained from the Nicaraguan government.
 Vegas World was also known for having $1 million in cash on display in the casino.

 During the 1980s, artists Robert Barnett Newman (an original member of The Motels) and Paul Whitehead created various space-themed murals on Vegas World's two hotel towers, measuring 25 and 10 stories high.
 At the time, it set a record in The Guinness Book of Records for the world's largest mural.
 One of the murals featured an astronaut gambling in space.
 After its closure, much of Vegas World's space memorabilia wound up in a collection of various items owned by Lonnie Hammargren, a local collector and former Lieutenant Governor of Nevada, who was also an aspiring astronaut.

 Anthony Curtis of the Las Vegas Advisor opined that Vegas World was "one of the most bizarre casinos in the city's history", and wrote that its buffet, The Moon Rock, was "infamous for being among the worst in town."
 Author Jeff Burbank wrote that Vegas World was one of Las Vegas' "strangest and most outlandish hotel-casinos ever", calling it "a reflection" of Stupak and stating that its casino interior was "the weirdest in town" because of its outer space theme.
+The Sacramento Bee called it "the tackiest of tacky Vegas hotels".
+The Rocky Mountain News also called it the "wacky capital of tackiness".